Thursday, 17 October 2024

 The Visit to this Sri Mallinatha Swamy Jain Temple at Mannargudi was a part of the “Visit to Shiva, Murugan, Divya Desams, Buddha, and Jain Temples around Nagapattinam” on 4th September 2024.

-The Thirthankara at the centre was in the sanctum sanctorum before the present Mallinatha Swamy
+The Thirthankara at the center was in the sanctum sanctorum before the present Mallinatha Swamy

 Main Deity: Sri Mallinathaswamy